tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is EMPTY or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT bdq:minimumValidDepthInMeters default="0",bdq:maximumValidDepthInMeters default="11000"
+INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is EMPTY or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT

 ### Information Elements